University of Oxford: Admission

 In common with most British universities, prospective undergraduate students apply through the UCAS application system, but prospective applicants for the University of Oxford, along with those for medicine, dentistry, and University of Cambridge applicants, must observe an earlier deadline of 15 October.
 The Sutton Trust maintains that Oxford University and Cambridge University recruit undergraduates disproportionately from 8 schools which accounted for 1,310 Oxbridge places during three years, contrasted with 1,220 from 2,900 other schools.

-To allow a more personalised judgement of students, who might otherwise apply for both, undergraduate applicants are not permitted to apply to both Oxford and Cambridge in the same year.
+To allow a more individualised judgement of students, who might otherwise apply for both, undergraduate applicants are not permitted to apply to both Oxford and Cambridge in the same year.
 The only exceptions are applicants for organ scholarships and those applying to read for a second undergraduate degree.

 Oxford has the lowest offer rate of all Russell Group universities.

 Most applicants choose to apply to one of the individual colleges.
-For undergraduates, these colleges work with each other to ensure that the best students gain a place somewhere at the university regardless of their college preferences.
-For postgraduates, all applicants who receive an offer from the University are guaranteed a college place, even if they do not receive a place at their chosen college.
+Undergraduate applicants benefit from the collaborative efforts of the colleges, which aim to ensure that top students secure a place at the university, regardless of their initial college choices.
+Postgraduate applicants who are offered admission by the university are assured a place in one of the colleges, even if their preferred college cannot accommodate them.

 Undergraduate shortlisting is based on achieved and predicted exam results, school references, and, in some subjects, written admission tests or candidate-submitted written work.
 Approximately 60% of applicants are shortlisted, although this varies by subject.
 If a large number of shortlisted applicants for a subject choose one college, then students who named that college may be reallocated randomly to under-subscribed colleges for the subject.
 The colleges then invite shortlisted candidates for interview, where they are provided with food and accommodation for around three days in December.
 Most undergraduate applicants will be individually interviewed by academics at more than one college.
-Students from outside Europe can be interviewed remotely, for example, over the Internet.
+In 2020 interviews were moved online, and they will remain online until at least 2027.